Dynamiq

 To disconnect an app entirely, open Connect more apps and click the × (Disconnect) button on its card — or Manage for multi-connection connectors, then remove the specific connection.
 Disconnecting deletes the stored authorization for your user; reconnecting requires going through consent again.

 Chat connectors are not workflow Connections.
-A Connector is a per-user OAuth authorization that only the Chat super agent uses, toggled per conversation.
+A Connector is an OAuth authorization — personal to one user, or shared with a whole organization (see Organization connectors) — that only the Chat super agent uses, toggled per conversation.
 Workflows and deployed Apps use Connections — credentials stored at the project/org level and wired into nodes by builders.
 If you want each end user of a deployed App to authorize their own accounts, that is a third mechanism: End-User Connection Requirements.

 How the agent uses connectors